UMBCDBF16/CMSC461GroupProject/README.md

 Notes on Functions (write something about each one):
 ***Hey guys, so if you could write about the functions you helped write, and a brief methodology about why you did it the way you did that would be great***

 bulk_load: This function reads in a csv and constructs sql commands to insert large amounts of data at the time into a table.
 To accomplish this task, basic Python string manipulation techniques were exploited, notably splicing lines at commas, stripping whitespace, and reconstructing strings in given patterns.

-erase
-delete
-...
+erase: This erases all entries in the selected table
+delete: This erases entries conditionaly based on input ...
 ...
 ...